• Skip to primary navigation

 Best spaghetti sauce

-I don’t normally go to the bother of making Marinara sauce with fresh tomatoes.
-I tend to use boxes of passata as I’ve done in these recipes for crispy chicken parmesan with marinara sauce and steak strips in marinara sauce.
-But hubby has been busy down on the allotment and he’s been bringing me more tomatoes than I can cope with.
+I don't normally go to the bother of making Marinara sauce with fresh tomatoes.
+I tend to use boxes of passata as I've done in these recipes for crispy chicken parmesan with marinara sauce and steak strips in marinara sauce.
+But hubby has been busy down on the allotment and he's been supplying me with more tomatoes than I can cope with.

-I’ve already made umpteen tomato quiches and huge batches of chilli tomato and onion sauce and arrabbiata sauce with marrow which are safely in the freezer.
+I've already made umpteen tomato quiches and huge batches of chilli tomato and onion sauce and arrabbiata sauce with marrow which are all safely in the freezer.
 But when hubby came home yesterday bearing yet another bagful of tomatoes, I realised that I needed to up my game and come up with something else to do with them.

-And to be perfectly honest, I’m so glad I did.
+And to be perfectly honest, I'm so glad I did.
 This marinara sauce is so tasty you could put it in a dish by itself and eat it by the spoonful.
-It’s absolutely the best sauce poured over spaghetti, and makes your Meatless Monday meal a breeze.
+It's absolutely the best sauce poured over spaghetti, and it makes your Meatless Monday meal a breeze.

 I may never buy a box of passata again!